-Volunteering abroad can be very pricey.
-With housing, flights, visas, food, and other expenses, it's easy for volunteering to become even more expensive that the initial sticker price of the program—and this can definitely be a problem for the volunteer on a budget.
+Despite the fact that you're donating your time and energy to a good cause, it's a fact of life that volunteering abroad can be pricey.
+With housing, flights, visas, food, and other expenses, it's easy for volunteering to become even more expensive than the initial sticker price of the program -- an issue for those who want to 'do good' but are constrained by their budget.

 When searching for scholarships to volunteer abroad, it's a great idea to start in your own community.
-Many businesses and organizations will be glad to help a local person, especially a young person, invest in service and themselves as they begin their careers.
+Many businesses and organizations will be glad to help someone local, especially a young, compassionate person looking to invest in service learning.

 - How it will help the actual people you are serving